Save or borrow?

 APR stands for annual percentage rate, which is used to work out how much you pay for borrowing money.
 So, if you borrow £1,000 for a year and the APR is 10%, the interest (the cost of the loan) is £100 (£1,000 x 10%).
 You end up paying back the loan amount, plus the interest, i.e. £1,100.

 But there are times when it can make sense to borrow:

 - If you need something immediately and cannot wait to save because you.
 For example, if your boiler breaks down and you need a new one straightaway.

 - If it will take a long time to save up for something you would like sooner rather than later, such as home improvements.

 - The price of something is cheap now so the savings outweigh the cost of borrowing, such as goods on sale.

-- You are investing in your own or someone else's future and this opportunity has to be paid for now, such as university fees.
+- If you need to pay now to invest in your own or someone else's future, such as university fees.

 What to consider

 There are several factors to consider when deciding whether to save or borrow:

 - How quickly do you need the money?
 If you can afford to wait and save this is likely to be the best option.